 - From Vermilion Valley Resort there are many more option to buy food – at VVR, Red’s Meadow and Tuolumne Meadows.
 This means that if you are willing to add a little cost, it’s not necessary to carry as much food in the second half of the trip.
 The stores at these places all have pretty decent options for backpacker food.
 I decided not to go for a full resupply, and use the stores as part of our food strategy – in addition to being able to eat full meals at each of them.

 Homemade versus store bought food

 This is one of the great debates around food.
-Do you dehydrate your own or prepare your own means at home or do you rely on the commercial brands like Mountain House and Backpackers Panty.
+Do you dehydrate your own or prepare your own means at home or do you rely on commercial brands like Mountain House and Backpackers Pantry?
 There is no doubt that the commercial brands are a safe way to go but they also get fairly expensive.
 Very often they can cost up to $10 for a meal for two.
 The cost for a homemade meal can be a 1/10 of that.
-I decided that I’d go with half commercial and half home made meals.
+I decided that I’d go with half commercial and half homemade meals.
 If you haven’t had experience making your own meals here are a couple of great books to get you going:

 - The Hungry Spork Trail Recipes – Inga Aksamit

 - Received for Adventure, Healthy, Hearty and homemade Backpacking Recipes – Glenn Mcallister